Bring633/Bring633/README.md

 ### Hi there 👋

-My name is Paul, a freshman in coding.
-Now, I am attending university in GuangDong province in China majored in information security.
-Recently, AI known as artificial intellegence appeals to me.
-Thus, I learnt some knowledage about Machine Learning for the past a few monthss.

 <!--
 **Bring633/Bring633** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.